jt14den/swc-tt-lecture-notes/12-live.md

 **It's advantages are:**

-* Watching a program being written is more compelling than watching someone toggle through slides that present bits and pieces of the same
+* more compelling watching someone buidl a program than watching someone run through slides
-* It enables instructors to be more responsive to "what if?" questions. **slide decks** can be like a **railway track**, while live coding allows instructors to got **off road**  and follow learner's interests
+* It's easier to entertain "what if?" questions. **slide decks** can be like a **railway track**
+  * A student might want to subset a data object by different conditions - with live coding you can cna "try stuff"
-* It facilitates **lateral knowledge transfer**: people learn more than we realize we were teaching by watching how instructors do things -- **think about how you learned to drive?** watching
+* **lateral knowledge transfer**: people learn more than we realize we were teaching by watching how instructors do things **think about how you learned to drive?** watching
-* It **slows the instructor down**: if she has to type in the program as she goes along, she can only go twice as fast as her learners, rather than 10-fold faster with slides.
+* **slows the instructor down** - typing slows you down, taking what you are typing slows even more.
-* Learners get to see the instructor make mistakes and ***how to diagnose and correct them.*** Novices are going to spend **a lot** of time doing this, but it's left out of most textbooks!
+* make mistakes and ***how to diagnose and correct them.*** Beginners spend a lot of time making mistakes and can benefit from how to recover or debug mistakes.

-**There's practice involved for an instructor to get used to live coding and thinking out loud in front of an audience**, but most report that it is no more difficult to do than talking with a slide deck.
+If you aren't used to live coding you will have to practice at thinking out loud while coding in front of people, but most say it's no more difficult than talking wiht slides.

-Many instructors use two devices when teaching
+Many instructors use **two devices when teaching**
 : a laptop plugged into the projector for learners and a tablet beside it on which they can view their notes/etherpad session.

-* NOTE: **live coding** is an example of the "I/WE/YOU" approach to teaching from earlier.

 >## Bad and the good
 >Watch this video of [live coding done poorly](https://youtu.be/bXxBeNkKmJE) and this video of [live coding done right](https://youtu.be/SkPmwe_WjeY) as a group and then summarize your feedback on both in the Etherpad.
 Use the two x two rubric for feedback we discussed earlier.